MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 >This preparation also improves resilience to natural disasters and rapid attacks like WannaCry and (Not)Petya.
 >

 [Backup and restore plan to protect against ransomware](/security/compass/backup-plan-to-protect-against-ransomware) addresses what to do before an attack to protect your critical business systems and during an attack to ensure a rapid recovery of your business operations using Azure Backup and other Microsoft cloud services.
-If you are using an offsite backup solution provided by a third-party, please consult their documentation.
+If you're using an offsite backup solution provided by a third-party, please consult their documentation.

 ### Program and project member accountabilities